dholmes3514/4Geeks_final_project/README.md

 │   └── devcontainer.json  # Codespace/devcontainer configuration
 │
-├── .gitignore             # Files and directories listed will be ingored by git ├── LICENSE                # Open source GNU licence ├── README.md              # This file
+├── .gitignore             # Files and directories listed will be ingored by git ├── LICENSE                # Open source GNU license - copy, modify and distribute this repo freely ├── README.md              # This file
 ├── data/                  # Empty directory for data ├── models/                # Empty directory for models